 The Red Baron was one of those heroes whose life seems almost scripted.
 Discipline, pride, hunting skills, and Teutonic patriotism all combined in this man, bringing him to the pinnacle of fame which long outlasted the man himself.
 "Curse you, Red Baron," cried Snoopy, the Mitty-esque canine ace of Charles Schultz' Peanuts comic strip.
 But Richthofen was no caricature, methodically claiming 80 aerial victories, before falling himself, in a Wagnerian finale.

 Growing up in Silesia (now part of Poland) young Manfred learned from his father, a Uhlan career officer, and his maternal Schickfuss relatives.
-In the protected game forests, he and his brothers, Lothar and Bolko, hunted wild boar, elk, birds, and deer, collected and displayed their trophies.
+In the protected game forests, he and his brothers, Lothar and Bolko, hunted wild boar, elk, birds, and deer, collected and displayed their trophies in their castle.
 Later, the great ace would bring the same love of the hunt and love of victory to his aerial battles.
 He entered the Prussian cadet corps (military school) at age eleven, where he was an indifferent student.
 In 1911, he entered Uhlan Regiment Number 1, which he enjoyed, at least insofar as the opportunities it gave him to ride horses.
 He first fought on the Russian front, where the highlight of his cavalry exploits seemed to be capturing and locking up a Russian priest in his own bell tower.
 Transferred to the West, his Uhlan regiment spent several enjoyable, peaceful months in the rear areas.
 An assignment to the quartermaster corps didn't satisfy Richthofen.
 "My dear Excellency," he wrote, "I have not gone to war to collect cheese and eggs ..."
 He asked to serve with a flying unit.
 In May, 1915, his request was granted.

 Transferred to the Champagne front, he flew with pilot Osteroth.
 With his ring-mounted machine gun, he managed to shoot down a Farman aircraft, but could not get credit for the kill, as it fell behind Allied lines.
 His hunter's instinct had been awakened.